-Engaging the Uddiyana Bandha or the abdominal lock, takes your pelvic floor engagement to another level by involving the core.
+Engaging the Mula Bandha or the root lock, takes your pelvic floor engagement to another level by involving the core.
 Having strong deep core muscles (transverse abdominis muscles) also helps to improve pelvic floor health.

 - Start with diaphragmatic breathing.